Idaho State Bengals football: Notable games

 Utah Aggies 136, Idaho Tech 0, on October 11, 1919: Idaho State (then known as Idaho Technical Institute) lost to Utah State (then known as Utah Agricultural College) by a score of 136–0.

 Idaho 1, Idaho State 0, on November 11, 1978: In the conference finale for both teams in 1978, a night game was scheduled in Moscow, Idaho.
 ISU planned to fly up to the Palouse that afternoon in two vintage airplanes.
 One developed engine trouble shortly after takeoff from Pocatello and returned.
 Both teams were at the bottom of the Big Sky standings and the game was not rescheduled; Idaho was granted a 1–0 forfeit win.

-Idaho State 34, Eastern Kentucky 23, on December 19, 1981: Possibly the most memorable game in Idaho State history was the 1981 NCAA Division I-AA Football Championship Game against Eastern Kentucky.
-Idaho State defeated Rhode Island and South Carolina State on their way to the title game, then known as the Pioneer Bowl.
+Idaho State 34, Eastern Kentucky 23, on December 19, 1981: In the 1981 season, Idaho State were ranked at the top of the Big Sky standings, and appeared in the Division I-AA playoffs for the first time in program history, ranked #2 in the nation.
+Idaho State defeated Rhode Island and South Carolina State in the playoffs on their way to the title game, then known as the Pioneer Bowl.
 Coach Dave Kragthorpe led the Bengals to an 11-point victory and the national title.

-Idaho State 30, Nevada 28, on September 16, 2017: One of the most memorable games in recent Idaho State history came against Nevada in 2017.
-Idaho State had lost each of their prior 10 games against Nevada, and were 33.5 point underdogs against the Wolf Pack.
-However, the Bengals were able to pull off a stunning upset, beating Nevada, 30–28.
-Nevada nearly pulled off a late game comeback, scoring 14 points in the fourth quarter, but were ultimately unable to squeak by Idaho State.
+Idaho State 30, Nevada 28, on September 16, 2017: Idaho State had lost each of their prior 10 games against Nevada, and were 33.5 point underdogs against them.
+However, the Bengals were able to pull off an upset, beating Nevada, 30–28.
+Nevada scored 14 points in the fourth quarter, but failed to defeat Idaho State.
 This was the first time Idaho State had beaten a school in the Football Bowl Subdivision (FBS) since defeating Utah State in 2000.

+Future non-conference opponents

+Announced schedules as of November 4, 2025.